eda-ricercatore/gulyas-scripts/notes/python.md

 		methods would not be "imported with starred imports" (**from [module] import \***) \cite[Chapter 7, pp. 146]{Hetland2005}.
-+ Access and manage polymorphic objects by adhering to its interface (or "protocol"), which is definied by its list of accessible methods and attributes
++ Access and manage polymorphic objects by adhering to its interface (or "protocol" \cite[Chapter 9, pp. 179]{Hetland2005}), which is definied by its list of accessible methods and attributes
 	\cite[Chapter 7, pp. 155]{Hetland2005}.
 	- Unlike *Java* and *C++*, explicit interfaces (i.e., *Java* interfaces and *C++* header files) are not required by *Python*